Lenexa, Kansas Child Custody Attorney

 - Your child’s need for daycare changes

-- The amount of time the child spends with you increases or decreases
+- The amount of time the child spends with you or your co-parent increases or decreases

 - The child develops special medical needs